ncbi/sra-tools/tools/kar/README.txt

 later.
 There is a list of options.

     -h | --help        - prints help message.
-    --accession <name> - accession name for run to delite String, mandatory for 'import' action only.
+    --accession <name> - accession
+                         String, for 'import' action only, there should be defined one of '--accession' or '--archive' --archive <path>   - path to SRA archive
-    --target <path>    - path to directory, where script will put it's output.
+                         String, for 'import' action only, there should be defined one of '--accession' or '--archive' --target <path>    - path to directory, where script will put it's output.
                          String, mandatory.
     --config <path>    - path to existing configuration file.